bhivert/pic32mx-psx-controller/README.md

 When controller where initialised or polled, SPI 1 interface and Timer 2 are used.

 Requirements:

+Hardware pull-up is required on SPI1 MOSI.

 \#include "../cstate-machine/state.h"
 <https://github.com/bhivert/cstate-machine>

-The module is set for about 30Hz polling and 125hz spi baudrate
+The module is set for about 30Hz polling and 125hz spi baudrate.

 \#pragma config FNOSC =	PRIPLL
 \#pragma config FSOSCEN =	ON